BekaValentine/cyberpunk_game/inspectable_objects_notes.md

 - Devices?
   - inspection means to look at various angles
   - could yield info about serial number, model, ports, etc.
+- Interfaces?
+  - inspection means to look at it close up
+  - tools could be pressing buttons and removing screws and plugging things in and removing things?

 ## Deus Ex Examples